 - Bringing body temperature back to normal, etc.

 This is called Excess Post-exercise Oxygen Consumption or After Burn.
-Your body will burn more calories (which means more fat) for as long as 24 to 48 hrs post exercise.
+Your body will burn more calories (which means more fat) for as long as 24 to 48 hours post-exercise.

 8. Your Body is Intelligent.

 When you train anaerobically regularly, your body understands that it needs to reserve the glycogen store as you cannot access any other fuel training in that zone.
-Hence when you train aerobically, your body will use less of glycogen and more of fat so that glycogen can be conserved for strength training.
+Hence when you train aerobically, your body will use less glycogen and more fat so that glycogen can be conserved for strength training.
 This is called ‘Glycogen Sparing’.
-This way when you train both ways, during cardio you will burn more fat as compared to when your workout schedule only consist of cardio.
+This way when you train both ways, during cardio you will burn more fat as compared to when your workout schedule only consists of cardio.
 Your body understands your energy needs & modifies its consumption.

-- Make sure you do minimum 150 minutes workout in a week
+- Make sure you do a minimum 150 minutes workout in a week.

 - It needs to be a wholesome workout, training both aerobic & anaerobic ways.

 - Plan aerobic workout after anaerobic to utilize the lactic acid as a fuel so that they get used up & quickly removed from muscle leading to better recovery from an anaerobic workout.

 - Ladies, lifting weights won’t make you big and bulky, it will actually enhance your feminine curves.
 Train like a beast, look like a beauty.